dheerajvats21/Java-Basics/JVM - Memory Management.md

 ![noImage](./img/ConcurrentMarkAndSweep2.png)

 It goes through different phases -
+Why does it has to stop the world (Ofcourse there is no space in Old generation.
+Where will you allocate a new object... i.e Why stop the world so that no new object is created and we dont have to put objects in old generation.)
 1) Initial mark - Mark objects taken from root refs.
 It does not traverse the graph . it only takes direct child of roots, So that we have minimal stop the world time.
 Now we need to traverse these nodes.
 But we can do that concurrently with application (i.e Java threads).